choffmann/MMM-bunq/README.md

 ## Get your API Key

-To use this module, you need a API key from Bunq.
-You can create an API key either in our [developer portal](https://developer.bunq.com/) or in the bunq app (Profile → Security & Settings → Developers → API keys).
+To use this module, you need a API key from bunq.
+You can create an API key either in bunq`s [developer portal](https://developer.bunq.com/) or in the bunq app (Profile → Security & Settings → Developers → API keys).

 ## Using the module